Schuyler Center for Analysis and Advocacy: Current

 In the 1990s, the Association lobbied the state for an earned income tax credit, lowering taxes for the working poor.
 The Association also tried to lobby the state to increase the minimum wage, with less success.

 In December 2000, the organization changed its name to the Schuyler Center for Analysis and Advocacy.
 In 2025, the funders listed on its website included Mother Cabrini Health Foundation, Robin Hood Foundation, and The New York Community Trust.

+Schuyler Center is a trusted leader in advocating for policy solutions that address child poverty and its related hardships, including spearheading the New York State Child Poverty Reduction Act and its implementation, advocating for a robust state child tax credit, championing universal child care in the state budget, advocating for a family-centered child welfare system, and supporting state investments that support child and family wellbeing.

+Since 2018, Schuyler Center has published the annual State of New York's Children Data Book, which shares state and county-level data in the areas of child care, child poverty, food insecurity, child health, oral health, and child welfare.

+Schuyler Center's policy experts are frequently interviewed by state, local, and national media outlets for insights on policy related to child wellbeing.

+Schuyler Center houses and leads several campaigns, including Medicaid Matters New York, the Empire State Campaign for Child Care, New York Can End Child Poverty, and the Child and Family Wellbeing Action Network.